NCSE Regulation of Lobbying Act 2015

 Who is the Designated Public Official in NCSE?

-Designated Public Officials (DPOs) within the National Council for Special Education are:
+The Designated Public Official (DPO) within the National Council for Special Education is:

 John Kearney, Chief Executive Officer, National Council for Special Education

-The appointment and role of the NCSE CEO is prescribed under Section 24 of the Education for Persons with Special Educational Needs Act 2004.
-The CEO shall manage and control generally the staff, administration and business of the Council, and shall perform such other functions as may be conferred on him or her by the Council.
+This appointment is made under Section 24 of the Education for Persons with Special Educational Needs Act 2004.
+This states the CEO shall manage and control generally the staff, administration and business of the Council, and shall perform such other functions as may be conferred on him or her by the Council.

 Regulation of Lobbying Act 2015